What does income protection insurance cover? Read this…

 Whether you need income protection as a doctor will ultimately depend on your personal circumstances.

-Those that work in the medical profession are aware of the impact a serious illness or injury can have on everyday life.
+Doctors witness the impact serious illness or injury can have on everyday life on a daily basis.

 Whether you have dependents